 Do not keep outdated medicine or medicine no longer needed.

 Ask your healthcare professional how you should dispose of any medicine you do not use.

 Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
 Keep from freezing.

 It is very important that your doctor check your progress at regular visits to make sure ribociclib is working properly.
 Blood tests may be needed to check for unwanted effects.

-Using ribociclib while you are pregnant can harm your unborn baby.
+It is unlikely that a postmenopausal woman may become pregnant.
+But, using ribociclib while you are pregnant can harm your unborn baby.
 If you are a woman who can bear children, your doctor may give you a pregnancy test before you start using ribociclib to make sure you are not pregnant.
 Use an effective form of birth control to keep from getting pregnant during treatment and for at least 3 weeks after your last dose.
 If you think you have become pregnant while using the medicine, tell your doctor right away.

 If you plan to have children, talk with your doctor before using ribociclib.
 Some men using ribociclib have become infertile (unable to have children).